morelinq/MoreLINQ/README.md

 Bypasses a specified number of elements at the end of the sequence.

+### SkipLastWhile

+Skips items starting from the end of the input sequence until the given predicate returns true.

 ### SkipUntil

 Skips items from the input sequence until the given predicate returns true